Types of Sinkholes

 Sinkholes can also be caused by humans.
 Some of the human causes of sinkholes are:

 - Pumping of groundwater during freezes to pump on oranges and strawberries to keep them from being damaged

 No matter what type of sinkhole you may have on your Florida property, the experts at Foundation Professionals of Florida can help.
 We use compaction grouting that is injected through pipes into the loose soil.
 The foam expands forming columns of dense structural foam.
 This expansion compact the surrounding soils and increases the load bearing capacity.
 This grouting increases the density in the layers of your soil, preventing any further sinkholes in the future.

 We have over 30 years of experience in geotechnical sciences.
 We have the experience in stabilizing a variety of soil types, including limestone content soils like the ones in Florida.
 We take pride in our outstanding reputation and we intend to keep it that way.

 Don’t let a sinkhole damage your investment.
 Let Foundation Professionals of Florida inspect your home and property and see if you are in need of sinkhole remediation.
-We have use the best products and equipment for sinkhole repair.
+We use the best products and equipment for sinkhole repair.
 Contact us today for all of your sinkhole repair needs in Florida.